 This exposed them to a number of high-temperature materials like steam pipes, compressors, and cooling tower equipment — all fireproofed with asbestos.
 Their workplaces were confined and enclosed, increasing their risk of inhaling asbestos fibers.

 Pilots were at risk of asbestos exposure just from operating the equipment that mechanics repaired.

-Sadly, they were not just exposed by planes or aircraft.
+Sadly, they were not only at risk of exposure from planes or aircraft.
 Pilots often visited hangars and office spaces where they were exposed to materials like fireproofing and drywall.

 Plumbers and pipefitters installed and repaired pipe systems for boiler controls, hydraulic systems, and pneumatic systems both on land and on different aircraft.

 They were likely exposed to asbestos through many common activities, like cutting into old pipelines, stripping away cement pipe from corroded water lines, and insulating boiler fireboxes.

 The U.S. Air Force uses specialized vehicles for different maintenance needs on their bases.
 Vehicle managers were responsible for inspecting, troubleshooting, and repairing these vehicles.